 In May, Lauren Lyle (who plays Marsali MacKimmie Fraser) teased plot details for her character next season.
-She told TV Line that season six will see a chance for Marsali and Fergus (César Domboy).
+She told TV Line that season 6 will see a change for Marsali and Fergus (César Domboy).

 "We love the fact that they're one of the only couples that don't fight that much, and we don't argue that much.
 I mean, there's stuff I can't really talk about," she said.

 "I do know some stuff is going to happen with them next season that's very much them together, so that will happen, but it'll be a totally different situation to what you've seen them in before," she added.
 "A lot of what Marsali is about this season is protection and really having found her place and her meaning on the Ridge."

 In the books, Marsali (currently pregnant in the series) also gives birth to a baby boy, Henri-Christian, who is born with dwarfism, and the little family face cruel persecution from superstitious locals, with Fergus' mental health suffering as a result.